-VII.
+VI.
 Application Procedures of Admission

-- 1. Fill out the "Application Form" online and upload - o A photo taken within 6 months - o A conversion testimony and a brief report of the main reasons to go to seminary - The diploma of the highest degree (scan or photo) - The official transcript of the highest degree (scan or photo) - The application fee US\$100 (non-refundable) - o Two Letters of recommendation completed online by the references directly - 2.
+1. Fill out the "Application Form" online and upload

+- o A photo taken within 6 months - o A conversion testimony and a brief report on the main reasons to go to seminary - o The diploma of the highest degree (scan or photo) - The official transcript of the highest degree (scan or photo) - o The application fee is US\$100 (non-refundable) - o Two Letters of recommendation completed online by the references directly - 2.
 After all information is uploaded to Populi and payment is completed, an admission interview will be scheduled.
 Out-of-state and overseas applicants will be interviewed through Zoom. - 3.
-The Admissions Committee will review the applications and the Academic Department will inform the applicants of the results.
+The Admissions Committee will review the applications, and the Academic Department will inform the applicants of the results.
 If the application is approved, an acceptance letter will be sent. - 4.
-After receiving the acceptance letters, the applicants are required to respond to the offer within two weeks.
+After receiving the acceptance letters, the applicants are required to respond to the offer within two weeks. - 5.
+International students or those whose prior education was not conducted in English must demonstrate proficiency in the English language at these levels: